 In this case, organization ecosystems are as strong as the weakest links in a supply chain.
 Recent breaches on multinational companies, including SolarWinds and FireEye, illustrate the sensitivity of security challenges in the supply chain duet to reliance on providers for IT services and functionalities.

 Companies need to consider the breadth of risk and threat exposure in the supply chain and implement robust measures for assessing the entire attack surface and threat resiliency.
-A cross-collaborative and inclusive approach drawing cybersecurity professionals teams from all business units is crucial to realizing an acceptable visibility level and comprehension of digital assets in 2021.
+A cross-collaborative and inclusive approach drawing cybersecurity professional teams from all business units is crucial to realizing an acceptable visibility level and comprehension of digital assets in 2022.

 9. Challenges in Tracking Cybercriminals